fat-tire/resolve/README.md

 1. On the Linux host, install the latest official proprietary NVIDIA drivers.
 In Ubuntu, you can do this in the **Software & Updates** app, in the **Additional Drivers** tab.
 Reboot and make sure everything works okay.
 I have the computer running in "discrete" mode (set in the BIOS).
 Not sure if this is needed.
 Also, I am logged in using X11 (Xwindows) in the Desktop.
 Not sure how well Wayland will work, although it theoretically *should* be compatible.
 (You can switch your desktop from Wayland to X11 in Ubuntu's account login screen.)
 Other versions of Linux may have their own method of installing the drivers, so time to [Google that](https://www.google.com/search?q=nvidia+how+to+install+drivers+linux)!

-2. Install the NVIDIA Container Toolkit using their [guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+2. [OPTIONAL] Install the NVIDIA Container Toolkit using their [guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 This is what allows you to build and run containers leveraging NVIDIA GPUs (it will work with either Podman or Docker)

 3. Install Podman [or Docker] and and other dependencies with this command (on distributions that support [apt](https://linuxize.com/post/how-to-use-apt-command/):